lanceofwhichwedream/zz-8/README.md

 # Deployment
 This project is intended to be deployed into docker using a mixture of Jenkins packer and ansible.

-First) Jenkins will detect a merge into master from a github webhook.
+1. Jenkins will detect a merge into master from a github webhook.

-Second) Jenkins will start deploying the new image according to the JenkinsFile
+2. Jenkins will start deploying the new image according to the JenkinsFile

-Third) The Jenkins file will execute packer which will execute the ansible playbooks included in ../ansible into a docker containerand it will then commit that container
+3. The Jenkins file will execute packer which will execute the ansible playbooks included in ../ansible into a docker containerand it will then commit that container

-Fourth) Jenkins will start the new docker container
+4. Jenkins will start the new docker container

 More to come